Research Data Management

 Information Solutions and Services

-Contact details for Information Solutions and Services at NUI Galway are available on their website.
+Contact details for Information Solutions and Services at University of Galway are available on their website.

-The NUI Galway Data Protection Website explains how the University manages information in line with the Data Protection Acts and GDPR.
+The University of Galway Data Protection Website explains how the University manages information in line with the Data Protection Acts and GDPR.
 For information about related training contact:

 - Peter Feeney, Data Protection Officer, Phone: 091 493673, Email: email@example.com